Axway/elasticsearch-docker-beat/README.md

 By default, this file is copied in the image at image build step, but it's possible:
 - to use an external configuration file (see chapter `use an external configuration file`)
+- to use a docker-compose file v3.3, with a `configs:` statement (see chapter `use a docker-compose file v3.3`)
 - to use environment variables (see chapter `configure using environment variables`)

 #### Use an external configuration file